 useTransition

-useTransition is a React Hook that lets you update the state without blocking the UI.
+useTransition is a React Hook that lets you render a part of the UI in the background.

 const [isPending, startTransition] = useTransition()